 People are not equally infectious.
 Generally it is only people with TB of the throat or lungs who are infectious.
 Also, the most important factor is whether someone is on effective TB treatment.
 TB treatment dramatically reduces the number of infectious droplets released by a person.
 The strength of a person’s cough can also affect the number of droplets released.

-In many countries the public is not very well informed, and there are many myths about TB.
-There are particularly myths about how TB is spread.
-As a result many people believe that TB is hereditary or can be spread through food and water.
+In many countries the public is not very well informed, and there are many myths about how TB is passed on.
+As a result many people believe that TB is hereditary or can be spread through food or water.

 In developing countries a major effect of the resulting stigma and discrimination can be the social isolation of patients, both within and outside of the family.
 Within the family the patient may be forced to eat and sleep separately because of the fear of transmission.
 Patients may even isolate themselves to avoid infecting others.
 Education needs to be a major part of TB prevention.

 One day I went to visit a family with my sister.
 While we were there I asked for water.
 The father gave me a glass of water, but my sister stopped me from drinking it.
 This confused me and really upset the man.
 We said nothing about it, but when we left my sister told me that people suspected he had TB, and touching the glass might have given me TB.

 There are also myths about how TB can be cured.
 In 2019 the Chief Minister of Uttarakhand in India, said that living in close proximity to a cow could cure a person of TB, which of course it can't.[efn_note]Press Trust of India, "Cows exhale oxygen, can cure Tuberculosis", 2019, https://www.firstpost.com/india/cows-exhale-oxygen-can-cure-tuberculosis-uttarakhand-cm-trivendra-rawats-bizarre-claims-spark-row-7063391.html[/efn_note]